-Yosemite National Park (incl.
-Cathedral Peak, Tenaya Peak, Mount Conness & more), September 2008
+Yosemite National Park (Cathedral Peak, Tenaya Peak, Mount Conness & more), September 2008

 Agata and I fled the onset of the autumnal Seattle rains for the greener pastures, or more appropriately, meadows of Northern California.
 We flew in to San Francisco and spent the rest of the day and part of the following day visiting various local tourist attractions before embarking on the 4 - 5 hour drive east to Yosemite.
 Continuing with the tourist theme the next morning, we gawked at the usual suspects in Yosemite Valley and lunched at Glacier Point before making our way over to Tuolumne Meadows later that afternoon.